qualiascript/datra/datra_maps.md

 > exist by virtue of it being a topos.
 We believe DaTra provides the right semantics for **Dependent Identifiers**,
 > wherein the value of the identifier varies based on value provided.
 DaTra maps with dependent identifiers can be
 > shown to be confederations by constructing the identifiers to be constant in slices starting from 0, and making
 > the slices differ.
-Alternatievely, it can be shwon in other slices provided the variability of the identifiers is
+Alternatively, it can be shown in other slices provided the variability of the identifiers is
 > itself structured in slices.
 We believe the algorithm for map filling confederations, provided that their elements
 > are not coalitions whose maximal confederation is a sequence, has `O(n)` complexity, where `n` is the cardinality
 > of the maximal federation.
 It can be constructed by keeping track of the so-called **Symmetry Zones**, where